HuberPablo/HuberPablo/README.md

 <h2>👨‍💻 Here are some projects that i did:</h2>

 - <b> **Data Science** </b>

   - [Machine Learning: Stackoverflow Classification Competition](https://github.com/HuberPablo/Stackoverflow-Classification-)

+    The purpose of this project is to create a **highly accurate machine learning model** that Stack Overflow may utilize to automate the process of single-tagging user-generated articles.
+    These tags facilitate efficient information retrieval and contribute significantly to the platform’s usability, allowing users to filter and access content pertinent to their interests and expertise levels.
+Our approach is designed to anticipate these tags by assessing the content and structure of the text.
+    - Programming Languages: **Python**

   - [Casino Roulete](https://github.com/SimoesBarbosaRicardo/Roulette-Lab)

     We developed an engaging web application using R and Shiny, designed to simulate a roulette game and enable users to test various betting strategies.